upgini/upgini/README.md

 )
 ```
 ⚠️ **Pre-process search dataset** in case of time series prediction:
-Sort rows in dataset according to observation order, in most cases - ascending order by date/datetime
+sort rows in dataset according to observation order, in most cases - ascending order by date/datetime.

 ### 🆙 Accuracy and uplift metrics calculations
 `FeaturesEnricher` automaticaly calculates model metrics and uplift from new relevant features either using `calculate_metrics()` method or `calculate_metrics=True` parameter in `fit` or `fit_transform` methods (example below).